 And, unfortunately, top quarterbacks are not good values because they’re certainly not bought low in auctions.

-Quarterback depth, at least from a fantasy football perspective, has never been more strong.
+Quarterback depth, at least from a fantasy football perspective, has never been stronger.
 You can get an equally productive quarterback to most of the other teams in your fantasy league by waiting for a good value late.

 But unlike the other owners, you’re not going to overpay for yours.

 Let’s drop our starting quarterback allocation from $25 to $10.
-That extra $15 can now be divided amongst your five other starters (remember: 8 starters minus the kicker, defense, and quarterback leaves you with five more starters).
+That extra $15 can now be divided amongst your five other starters (remember our example: 8 starters minus the kicker, defense, and quarterback leaves you with five more starters).

 For the purposes of this example, let’s divide the $15 you’re saving from your quarterback budget and distribute it evenly amongst the five remaining starters ($3).
 Add that $3 to the $25 you were previously allocating to them and that gives you $28.